Last updated: 1st May, 2024

 Here, [latex]y_i[/latex] represents the true class label for class ‘i’ (1 if the true class is ‘i’, 0 otherwise), and [latex]\hat{y_i}[/latex] is the predicted probability of class ‘i’.
 The summation runs over all the classes.
 Like in the binary case, the loss function penalizes the model when it assigns low probabilities to the true classes.

 A common example used to understand cross-entropy loss is comparing apples and oranges where each fruit has a certain probability of being chosen out of three probabilities (apple, orange, or other).
-Apple would have an 80% chance while Oranges will only get 20%.
-In order for our model to make correct predictions in this example, it should assign a high probability to apple and a low for orange.
+Apple would have an 80% chance while Oranges would only get 20%.
+For our model to make correct predictions in this example, it should assign a high probability to apple and a low for orange.
 If cross-entropy loss is used, we can compute the cross-entropy loss for each fruit and assign probabilities accordingly.
-We will then want to choose apple with a higher probability as it has less cross entropy lost than oranges.
+We will then want to choose apples with a higher probability as it has less cross entropy lost than oranges.

 What is Mean Squared Error (MSE) Loss?